classy-org/custom-leaderboard-sample-app/README.md

 # Custom Leaderboard

-This is a sample application that demonstrates how to create a custom leaderboard with your Classy data.
+This is a sample application that demonstrates how to create a custom leaderboard with your GoFundMe Pro data.
 It should be used purely as instructional material rather than a production-ready application.
 A great [support article](https://support.classy.org/s/article/building-fundraising-leaderboards-with-the-classy-api) further outlines and walks through what this application achieves.

-Please refer to Classy's [developer documentation](https://developers.classy.org/overview/welcome) for more information about how to work with our product.
+Please refer to GoFundMe Pro's [developer documentation](https://developers.classy.org/overview/welcome) for more information about how to work with our product.

 This application shell makes use of a
-[Node backend layer](https://nodejs.org/en) to handle requests between the application and Classy's API as well as a [React frontend](https://react.dev/) to create a Client for the data retrieved from the customer's Classy account.
+[Node backend layer](https://nodejs.org/en) to handle requests between the application and GoFundMe Pro's API as well as a [React frontend](https://react.dev/) to create a Client for the data retrieved from the customer's GoFundMe Pro account.

 You can find the backend layer in the
 `/server` folder and the frontend part of the application in